WHAT HOURS WILL CULINARY SERVICES BE OPEN IN THE FALL? (UPDATED 11/19/20)

 - Division of line queuing for distancing

-To accommodate for this, we have made some adjustments we think you’ll appreciate!
-Every residential dining hall will have grab & go available so that you can get your food quickly, with no hassle, and be on your way.
-The full menu is available in your dining plan as grab & go and you’ll be able to carryout up to three containers per access.
+In addition to dine-in seating, residential dining halls and retail locations continue to offer grab & go so that you can get your food quickly, with no hassle, and be on your way.
+The full menu is available in your dining plan as grab & go and you can carryout up to three containers per access.

 If you prefer to select items from the serving lines, you are free to do that as well.
-They can be put directly into a carryout container or placed on a disposable plate if you intend to stay in the dining hall.
+They can be put directly into a carryout container.

 This dining model provides for enhanced modes of safety measures and the expected outcome will provide our guests and staff with a safe and healthy environment.